-$$\Delta\Sigma = \sum{q} \int{0}^{1} dx \,\Delta q(x),\tag{28}$$ and $L_q$ the quark OAM contribution.
-It should be emphasized that the existence of the proton's anomalous moment requires nonzero quark OAM [57].
-In fact, in the case of the Skyrme model, chiral symmetry implies a dominant nonperturbative contribution to the proton spin from quark OAM [99].
-It is interesting to quote the conclusion from

-[100]: "nearly 40% of the angular momentum of a polarized proton arises from the orbital motion of its constituents.
-In the geometrical picture of hadron structure, this implies that a polarized proton possesses a significant amount of rotation contribution to $S_z$ and $L_z$ comes from the valence quarks." (emphasis by the author).
-QCD radiative effects introduce corrections to the spin dynamics from gluon emission and absorption which evolve in $\log Q^2$ .
-It was generally expected that the radiated gluons would contribute to the nucleon spin, but only as a small correction (beside their effect of introducing a Q-dependence to the different contributions to the nucleon spin).
-The speculation that polarized gluons contribute significantly to nucleon spin, whereas their sources - the quarks- do not, is unintuitive, although it is a scenario that was (and still is by some) considered (see e.g. the bottom left panel of Fig. 18 page 97).
-A small contribution to the nucleon spin from gluons would also imply a small role of the sea quarks, so that $\Delta\Sigma$ and $L_q$ would then be understood as coming mostly from valence quarks.
-In this framework, it was determined that $L_q \approx 0.2$ [101, 100] based on the values for F and D, the weak hyperon decay constants (see Section 5.5), $SU(3)f$ flavor symmetry and $\Delta s = 0$ [102, 103, 104].
-This prediction was made in 1974 and predates the first spin structure measurements by SLAC E80 [105], E130 [106] and CERN EMC [107].
+$$\Delta \Sigma = \sum{q} \int{0}^{1} dx \,\Delta q(x), \tag{30}$$ contribuand L_q is the quark OAM contribution.
+Extracted parton polarized PDFs and modeled quark OAM distributions are shown in Figs. 7 and 8.
+It should be emphasized that the existence of the proton's anomalous magnetic moment requires nonzero quark OAM [63].
+For instance, in the Skyrme model, chiral symmetry implies a dominant nonperturbative contribution to the proton spin from quark OAM [106].
+It is interesting to quote the conclusion from Ref.
+[107]: "Nearly 40% of the angular momentum of a polarized proton arises from the orbital motion of its constituents.
+In the geometrical picture of hadron structure, this implies that a polarized proton possesses a significant amount of rotation contribution to S_z and L_z comes from the valence quarks." (emphasis by the author).
+QCD radiative effects introduce corrections to the spin dynamics from gluon emission and absorption which evolve in $\ln Q^2$.
+It was generally expected that the radiated gluons would contribute to the nucleon spin, but only as a small correction (beside their effect of introducing a Q^2 -dependence to the different contributions to the nucleon spin).
+The speculation that polarized gluons contribute significantly to nucleon spin, whereas their sources - the quarks - do not, is unintuitive, although it is a scenario that was (and still is by some) considered (see e.g. the bottom left panel of Fig. 18 on page 98).
+A small contribution to the nucleon spin from gluons would also imply a small role of the sea quarks, so that $\Delta\Sigma$ and the quark OAM would then be understood as coming mostly from valence quarks.
+In this framework, it was determined that the quark OAM contributes to about 20% [107, 108] based on the values for F and D, the weak hyperon decay constants (see Section 5.5), SU(3)f flavor symmetry and $\Delta s = 0$ [109, 110, 111].
+This prediction was made in 1974 and predates the first spin structure measurements by SLAC E80 [112], E130 [113] and CERN EMC [114].